Navigation in the Presence of Obstacles for an Agile Autonomous Underwater Vehicle: Proposed Approach

-The essential idea behind Trajopt is to represent the path from $s_{\rm init}$ to $s_{\rm goal}$ as an ordered list of waypoints, each of which is a pose for the robot.
-Starting from an initial set of waypoints ---generally based on linear interpolation between $s_{\rm init}$ and $s_{\rm goal}$, though see~Section~\ref{sec:correct} below--- Trajopt forms a convex optimization program, in which each degree of freedom of each waypoint is a variable, and the obstacles are encoded as constraints, and the objective is to minimize a weighted form of the path length.
-Because of this general form, it is straightforward to insert additional constraints, based on the specific context.
-Trajopt solves this optimization problem using a customized sequential method.
-Details are available in~\cite{schulman2013finding}.
-The next few sections describe the specific adaptations made to Trajopt to achieve strong performance in this domain.
+The main idea behind Trajopt is to represent the path $S$ from $s_{\rm init}$ to $s_{\rm goal}$ as an ordered list of waypoints, each of which is a pose for the robot.
+Starting from an initial set of waypoints ---generally based on the linear interpolation between $s_{\rm init}$ and $s_{\rm goal}$--- Trajopt forms a convex optimization program, in which each degree of freedom of each waypoint is a variable, the obstacles are encoded as constraints, and the objective is to minimize a weighted form of the path length.
+An important advantage is that, because of this general form, one can insert additional content-specific constraints, such as a maximum depth.